 Newly inducted Haryana ministers assume charge

 Newly inducted ministers in the Manohar Lal Khattar Cabinet assumed charge here on Friday, with senior minister Anil Vij warning government officials to perform or be prepared to take voluntary retirement from service.
-Chief Minister Khattar was also present when the newly inducted ministers -- including Home Minister and Health Minister Anil Vij, Education Minister Kanwar Pal, Power Minister and Independent MLA Ranjit Singh Chautala, Women and Child Development Minister Kamlesh Dhanda, Transport Minister Mool Chand Sharma and Sports Minister Sandeep Singh -- assumed charge at the Haryana Civil Secretariat building here
+Chief Minister Khattar was also present when the newly inducted ministers — including Home and Health Minister Anil Vij, Education Minister Kanwar Pal, Power Minister and Independent MLA Ranjit Singh Chautala, Women and Child Development Minister Kamlesh Dhanda, Transport Minister Mool Chand Sharma and Sports Minister Sandeep Singh — assumed charge at the Haryana Civil Secretariat building.

 He said he will soon convene a meeting of police officers of various departments and take feedback on how things can be improved, stressing that eliminating the drug menace from the state will be among his top priorities.
 "Police department is directly connected with people.
 Though you cannot have a policeman for every person, but the public should feel safe and secure knowing that if they face any trouble at any time, police is there to protect them all the time," he said.